2025 OEFFA Farm Tour and Workshop Series

 Turner Farm 7400 Given Rd, Cincinnati, OH, United States

 Join OEFFA and Green Umbrella for Green Drinks: Policy and Pints!
 This gathering will take place at Turner Farm where participants will be able to experience the farm, market, and teaching kitchen.
 We will have a brief talk about farm policy from OEFFA’s Policy program and discuss food and farm policy issues.
+Space is limited and registration is required for this specific event.

 OEFFA at the Ohio Pawpaw Festival